 Two of the biggest events are World Book Day and our annual Book Fair.

-In EYFS, the Nursery and Reception children enjoy story time with our school Reading Buddies from Year 5
+In EYFS, the Nursery and Reception children enjoy story time with our school Reading Buddies from Year 5 and 6.

 The Teaching of Reading